Tony363/5511/hw10/README.md

 * Call a revised version of DFS on every vertex u to find the smallest reachable vertex v.

-* Construct the transpose of G, G^T, then call a revised version of DFS starting at the vertices v in increasing order and marks all reachable vertices u that have not be marked yet as u:v, until all the vertices are labeled.
+* Construct the transpose of G, G<sup>T</sup>, then call a revised version of DFS starting at the vertices v in increasing order and marks all reachable vertices u that have not be marked yet as u:v, until all the vertices are labeled.

 ## Tasks:

 1. For each of the two solutions, compare the efficiency of using an adjacency matrix and an adjacency list to represent the graph.
-Derive the T(n) time complexity by solving the recurrence relation for each without using Big O notations
+Derive the T(n) time complexity by solving the recurrence relation for each without using Big O notations.
-2. Write the most efficient algorithm you can think of to solve the problem.
+2. Write the most efficient algorithm for each of the 2 solutions.
-3. Implement the algorithm.
+3. Implement the most efficient algorithm in python based on the analysis of the best algorithm in task 1.
-4. Test the program with sample graphs stored in text files.
+4. Extensively test the algorithm with sample graphs stored in text files for all significant edge cases.